4 min read

 The pandemic spurs an interest in “healthy buildings”

-China, whose densely inhabited cities were hard hit throughout the pandemic, have created a Healthy Assessment System for Residential Building Epidemic Prevention (HASRBEP) to design proactive measures for epidemic prevention and assess how buildings meet health standards.
+China, whose densely inhabited cities were hard hit throughout the pandemic, has created a Healthy Assessment System for Residential Building Epidemic Prevention (HASRBEP) to design proactive measures for epidemic prevention and assess how buildings meet health standards.

 The WELL Building Institute, an institution focused on setting healthy building standards, has enrolled more than a million square feet of real estate daily since the onset of the pandemic.